crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 ### Underestimations
 Southwark's Director of Planning goes on to explain that the __ _"DVS will interrogate the data"_ __ and in many cases __ _"ask the developer to provide further information to support the projected figures"_ __ but that __ _"council officers will not be directly involved in the discussions"_ __.
 The DVS will then __ _"provide a report to the council"_ __ but that the __ _"council keeps DVS's report strictly confidential also"_ __.

-We don't know what the DVS report says because the council has rejected our FOI/EIR request for a copy of it.
+We made an FOI/EIR request for a copy of the DVS report and the council provided us with a heavily redacted one, so we don't know exactly what the District Valuer said about the ... .
 This is now the subject of a referral to the Information Commissioner.
 But we do know from the Director of Planning's evidence that the __ _"DVS considered that a number of the projections in the viability assessment were too conservative.
 For example, the projected values of the units in the high-rise blocks were too low"_ __.
 The DVS report had specifically flagged up Lend Lease's sales projection in the viability assessment as problematic, mainly due to the lack of comparable sales at the Elephant:

 ![](http://crappistmartin.github.io/images/DVSreport_extract.png)